Snow wallops South Sound. Now brace yourself for the Big Chill

 The South Sound is digging out from the biggest snowstorm in a decade Saturday morning.
 Now, it’s going to get cold.

-The mercury is predicted to drop to 16 degrees on Sunday in Tacoma, according to the National Weather Service.
+The mercury is predicted to drop to 17 degrees on Sunday in Olympia, according to the National Weather Service.

+At least 10 inches of snow fell overnight in Olympia, according to the Weather Service.

 A winter storm warning is in effect through Saturday afternoon in Puget Sound.
-Winds are forecast to reach 17 miles per hour Saturday morning.
+Winds are forecast to reach 16 miles per hour Saturday with gusts as high as 28 miles per hour in central Thurston County.

-As of 8 a.m.
-Saturday, light snow was still falling in parts of the region after 7 to 10 inches fell Friday night and Saturday morning across the lowlands of Pierce County.

 Sign Up and Save